 13 Jul 2018

-Learning styles summarizes the concept that individuals have different ways and preferences of learning.
+Learning styles summaries the concept that individuals have different ways and preferences of learning.
 The idea has been hugely popular and has enjoyed wide acceptance since four decades (Sims & Sims 2006).
 Extensive studies have been carried out on the psychometrics properties of the learning styles’ tools, its relationship with academic performance in general and in different disciples (Coffield; Kolb & Kolb, 2005; Wilson & Hill, 1994).

 However, reviews by several researchers on a number of learning styles theories such as Dunn & Price LSI and Kolb’s LSI (Coffield, Moseley, Hall & Ecclestone, 2004) that have been developed to measure the learning preferences are insufficient to truly measure what it is.
 3 main weaknesses noted were that the learning styles measures were confusing as in their definition, weak in reliability and validity of the measurement, and identification of traits in learners.